chongzizil/Banqi-SMG/README.md

 ## Thanks
 - Professor Yoav
 - Grader ashishmanral
-- Joecy Huang (Thank you for all the images you created for this game, my love :) )
+- Joyce Huang (Thank you for all the images you created for this game, my love :) )